fugue/regula/docs/src/usage.md

   -v, --verbose   verbose output
 ```

-`regula show input [file...]` accepts Terraform HCL files or directories, Terraform plan JSON, Kubernetes manifests, and CloudFormation templates in YAML or JSON.
+`regula show input [file...]` accepts Terraform source files or directories, Terraform plan JSON, Kubernetes manifests, and CloudFormation templates in YAML or JSON.
 In all cases, Regula transforms the input file and displays the resulting JSON.

 This command is used to facilitate development of Regula itself.
 If you'd like to see the mock input, mock resources, or mock config for an IaC file so you can develop rules, see [`regula repl`](#repl) and [Test Inputs](development/test-inputs.md#viewing-test-inputs).